jkleinsc/broccoli-serviceworker/README.md

 The following options are available:
 * **enabled** - Generate service worker.
 Defaults to true in production.
 * **debug** - Display debug messages in console.
+* **sourcemaps** - Boolean that defines if sourcemaps should be generated.
+Defaults to the same value of debug.
 * **precacheURLs** - Array of URLs to precache and always serve from the cache.  broccoli-serviceworker will automatically add all Ember app resources (e.g. files in dist) as precached URLs unless explictly excluded in excludePaths.
 * **excludePaths** - Array of paths to exclude from precache.
 Files can be filtered using regular expressions.
 ```JavaScript